markcarey/airtist/README.md

 - *Liking.* Users can "like" images shared by others
 - *Commenting.* User can post comments in reply to shared images
 - *Reposting.* This is a bit like _retweeting_, but with a twist.
 A `repost` does *not* re-share the same identical image, but rather uses the same identical text prompt to generate an entirely *new* image.
-- *Following.* Users can follow other users to if they like their artwork.
+- *Following.* Users can follow other users, if they like their artwork.

 ## Web3 Features

 Some users may optionally decide to mint images as NFTs on the blockchain.
 When users post new artwork, they can:

 1. Choose to immediately mint the image on the blockchain.
 2. Enable others to mint the image for a price.
 3. Neither (image will not be minted)

 Creators can always decide later -- after posting -- to mint their own images.

 Minting during art creation is done by toggling a checkbox.
-For image already posted, minting involves a single click/tap.
+For images already posted, minting involves a single click/tap.
 In both cases, the user does not have to send transactions nor sign messages.

 ### The pAInt Super Token